Frequently Asked Questions

 Students in the program will receive credit for taking two courses in the fall, for a total of two course credits.
 That means that the program will demand half of the typical first-year student's workload in the fall, and students will therefore receive two grades for the program in the fall.
-Note that the workload and time spent in course instruction will be commensurate: with three hours of lectures and three hours of seminar meetings every week in each of the two quarters.
+Note that the workload and time spent in course instruction will be commensurate with three hours of lectures and three hours of seminar meetings every week in fall quarter.

-The program satisfies the Weinberg requirement that each student take two first-year seminars; hence students in the program do not enroll in one of the regular first-year seminars.
-Both lecture courses will also count as distribution courses, one in Area IV (Historical Studies) and one in Area VI (Literature and Fine Arts).
+The program satisfies the Weinberg requirement of one first-year seminar; hence students in the program do not enroll in a regular first-year seminar in the fall.
+The lecture courses will also count as a distribution course, either in Area IV (Historical Studies) or in Area VI (Literature and Fine Arts).
 In taking this program, students will not be delayed in the completion of their degree.

 Yes.
 The program encourages applications from students from the full range of disciplinary interests, including those who are not planning to major in the humanities.
-But please be aware that the program demands that students enroll in two courses in the fall and two in the winter, and hence students will not have room in their schedule for the program if they are planning to take three other courses in either of those quarters (for instance, a science course + a math course + a language course).
-This is because the maximum recommended course-load for first-years is four courses in any given quarter.
+But please be aware that the program demands that students enroll in two courses in the fall, and hence students will not have room in their schedule for the program if they are planning to take three other courses in the fall (for instance, a science course + a math course + a language course).
+This is because the maximum recommended course load for first-years is four courses in any given quarter.